Alaxandars/Is-It-Up-Yet-/README.md

 It can ping whatever URL or IP you need it to, if you can ping it it'll work.

 Requires bash, mpg123, and iputils ping
+Oh and you'll need to provide your own alarm file.